This 1947 photo (click for large version) shows a small area of the Island, a neighbourhood commonly known as Kingsbridge.

 First of all, the bridge.
 Everybody I knew referred to it as Kingsbridge but that was never its formal name.
 Formally, it never even had a name.
 It was just the iron swing bridge over the Millwall Dock entrance lock.
-People like to have a name for everything, though, and it and the area around it became known as Kingsbridge, named after the Kingsbridge Arms public house that was once north of the dock entrance (before it was a dock entrance, if you know what I mean….).
+People like to have a name for everything, though, and it and the area around it became known as Kingsbridge, probably named after the King’s Arms public house that was once north of the dock entrance (before it was a dock entrance, if you know what I mean….).

 When it was opened, this was the largest dock entrance lock in London, being 80 ft wide and nearly 200 ft long.
 This photo shows the construction of the inner lock gates (the outer gates were far more substantial, designed to better deal with collisions by ships).

 This illustration shows the lock in use during the formal opening of Millwall Docks in March 1868.

 The dock entrance was originally designed to be shorter, but during construction it became apparent that rapidly-increasing ship sizes required the building of a larger entrance.
 This meant building a lock that extended further east, which in turn led to a slight rerouting of Westferry Rd.
 I have added the original route of West Ferry Rd in this 1895 map; it was clearly a much gentler curve.

 Signs of the original route are still visible.

 The previous map shows also that the entrance consisted of two locks of unequal lengths, using three sets of gates.
 This allowed the lockmaster to fill/empty locks and open/close gates depending on the length of the ship: short ships could use the short lock, medium length ships the longer lock, and long ships the two locks combined.
 This was much more economical (in terms of time and money) than always opening a very long lock even for small ships.